brooksrogers/dump1090_sdrplus/README.md

-In iteractive mode it is possible to have a less information dense but more "arcade style" output, where the screen is refreshed every second displaying all the recently seen aircrafts with some additional information such as altitude and flight number, extracted from the received Mode S packets.
+In iteractive mode it is possible to have a less information dense but more "arcade style" output, where the screen is refreshed every second displaying all recently seen aircrafts with some additional information such as altitude and flight number, extracted from received Mode S packets.

 ### Using files as source of data

-To decode data from file, use:
+To decode data from a file, use:

     ./dump1090 --ifile /path/to/binfile

 The binary file can be created using `rtl_sdr` or `hackrf_transfer` (requires conversion).
-File contents need to be 8-bit unsigned IQ samples at 2Mhz sample rate.
+File contents need to be 8-bit unsigned IQ samples at 2 Mhz sample rate.

 Example with rtl\_sdr:

     rtl_sdr -f 1090000000 -s 2000000 -g 50 output.bin

 In the example a gain of 50 is used, simply you should use the highest gain availabe for your tuner.
-This is not needed when calling Dump1090 itself as it is able to select the highest gain supported automatically.
+This is not needed when calling dump1090 itself as it is able to select the highest gain supported automatically.

 Example with hackrf\_transfer: